firojbadsa/iib-maven-plugin/README.md

 This is a maven plugin for the build cycle of the Libraries and Applications in Integration Toolkit 10

+# You can use also the plugin for the toolkit that will set up the project for you https://github.com/jpcasas/iib-toolkit-plugin

 ## How to install and use
 ### pre-requirements
 * maven